DeGirum/docker-degirum/aiserver/README.md

 Here `/my/model/zoo/dir` is the local path on the docker host computer to the model zoo directory to be served by AI server.

+`--privileged` parameter is required so the PySDK server can have write access to `/sys/bus/pci` directories.

 You connect to the AI server by providing the IP address or the host name of the docker host computer when connecting the the model zoo:

     import degirum as dg